bahrus/be-counted/README.md

 }
 ```

-We can use this specification in one of two ways (or a combo of the two, as shown below):
+We can use this specification in one of two ways (or a combo of the two, as shown below).
+JavaScriptObjectNotation, and separated by attribute

 ```html